d-bl/GroundForge/docs/help/Tiles.md

 or use `l`'s and `r`'s for a left twist or right twist.

 {% include stitches.html %}

+Stitches in the outer columns may show up black hand have a `-` in the input field.
+Unless you know what you are doing, don't change these input fields.

 Microsofts Edge browser won't show the yellow form field when clicking a node.
 Use the tab key or shift-tab to browse through all fields and links on the page.